 The MBE tests both new topics (based on their current MBE questions) and past topics (based on their released MBE questions).
 This outline is intended to help you with both by merging my MBE Black Letter Law Outline with my MBE NCBE Rules Outline.
-This 285 page SEPERAC COMBINED MBE OUTLINE is keyed to the 2019 NCBE Subject Matter outlines and broken down into 176 MBE categories that represent the ABC level items in the 2019 NCBE Subject Matter outlines.
-For each of the 176 categories, this outline contains the black letter law expected to be tested on the upcoming MBE along with rules for every past tested NCBE MBE question (1,812 rule synopses).
+This SEPERAC COMBINED MBE OUTLINE is keyed to the current NCBE Subject Matter outlines and broken down into 176 MBE categories that represent the ABC level items in the NCBE Subject Matter outlines.
+For each of the 176 categories, this outline contains the black letter law expected to be tested on the upcoming MBE along with rules for every past tested NCBE MBE question (1,827 rule synopses).
 In addition, the expected number of MBE questions on the upcoming MBE is reported for each of the 176 categories.
-There are 25 pages of black letter law for each MBE subject and I regard each page of black letter law as representing one expected MBE question.
-There are an additional 110 pages of MBE rules built into this outline, making this outline a total of 285 pages.
+Generally, there are 25 pages of black letter law for each MBE subject and I regard each page of black letter law as representing one expected MBE question.
+There are an additional 115 pages of MBE rules built into this outline.
 There is no outline of similar size which will better represent the upcoming MBE – the black letter law sections of the SEPERAC COMBINED MBE OUTLINE efficiently tell you what to expect on the current MBE while the built-in MBE rules concisely categorize what was previously tested.

 The majority of my time is spent trying to understand the bar exam and make outlines reflective of the exam in such a way that the content is proportioned based on how much it will contribute to your score.
 For example, the new areas the MBE currently tests are proportionally and contentually covered in this outline.
 Accordingly, the black letter law portions of this MBE outline only contain the content I expect to be tested to the upcoming MBE (meaning you are somewhat taking calculated risks using my materials).
 For example, some sections of my outline are much smaller than any similarly sized bar outline.
 Meanwhile, other sections are much larger than similarly sized outlines.
 However, subscribers should treat this outline as their MBE study bible because I regard it as more contentually on-point than similarly sized outlines.
 For example, I strongly believe you can pick up extra MBE points simply from this outline’s coverage of the new MBE areas which most other outlines fail to cover appropriately.
 In contrast, if something is not significantly covered in the black letter law sections of this outline, I do not regard it as important for the upcoming MBE.